Presenter

 Holy Trinity Cathedral, 31 des Jardins Street

-Meslanges, a capella quartet
+Meslanges, a cappella quartet

 Renaissance and 20th century music